-Chronic headaches can be a debilitating condition for many people.
-They bring on a dull, constant pain that can make one’s head feel as if it’s gripped in a tight band.
-Muscles in the neck may seem knotted, and certain areas on the head and neck may be sensitive to touch.
-The main source of pain is tight muscles that irritate nerve endings in the head and neck.
+Chronic headaches can be debilitating and interrupt your day-to-day life.
+They bring on a dull, constant pain that can make your head feel as if it’s gripped in a tight band.
+Muscles in the scalp and neck may feel knotted and sensitive to the touch.
+A common source of this pain is muscle tension in the neck and shoulders that may be caused by stress, poor posture, and other lifestyle factors.

 Signs and symptoms of a tension headache include:

 - Sensitivity in the shoulders, head, and neck

 - Pain is worse in the scalp, temples, and back of the neck